ozzieliu/metis-datascience/Projects/01-MTA-Project-Benson/README.md

-Project 1 - Codename Benson
-Topic:      MTA Turnstile Data
+Project Benson - MTA Turnstile Data
 --

-### Team 3 Team Members:
+## Team 3 Team Members:
  * James Evers
  * Ozzie Liu
  * Andy Sherman-Ash
  * Dan Yawitz

+## Contents
+You can find the pdf presentation in this repository, and an in-depth analysis on my [blog post].

 ## Project Approach
 Our team approached our client's project by looking at 3 particular data points